 Voltage sensor – calibration theory

 The voltage transformer output is nominally 9 V for 230 V input, but this is at full load.
-When used as a voltage monitor for the EmonTx, it is effectively running on no load, and the voltage is approximately 20% higher (this is called the transformer “regulation” and the value depends on the design of the transformer, 20% is typical for this type and size).
+When used as a voltage monitor for the EmonTx, it is effectively running unloaded, and the voltage is approximately 20% higher (this is called the transformer “regulation” and the value depends on the design of the transformer.
+20% is typical for this type and size).

-The input voltage to the processor has a constant bias added to it, but this is immediately removed by a software filter, so we can ignore it when calculating the calibration constant.
-Likewise we can work in rms values for both voltage and counts.
+The input voltage to the microcontroller has a constant bias added to it, but this is immediately removed by a software filter, so we can ignore it when calculating the calibration constant.
+Likewise, we can work in RMS values for both voltage and counts.

-input pin voltage = adapter output voltage / 11
+input pin voltage = adapter output voltage ÷ 11 (or 13)

 adapter output voltage = mains voltage × transformer ratio